MitjaCH/MitjaCH/README.md

 ## Current Projects

-- Currently working on MGUARD
+- Currently working on MGUARD (Password Manager written in Python)
+- Flipchat.tv (An Omegle Alternative)

 ## Connect with Me